ivan1016017/MISOAplicacionesMoviles/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This application runs on native Android and its function is to be able to store, share and interact with a world of songs and people who like music wherever you are.Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description`
+This application runs on native Android and its function is to be able to store, share and interact with a world of songs and people who like music wherever you are.

 <p align="right">(<a href="#top">back to top</a>)</p>